stefanofa/awesome/TOPICS.md

 *   [withastro/astro](https://github.com/withastro/astro) - The web framework for content-driven websites. ⭐️ Star to support our work!

 ## caffeine

 *   [newmarcel/KeepingYouAwake](https://github.com/newmarcel/KeepingYouAwake) - Prevents your Mac from going to sleep.

-## menubar

-*   [newmarcel/KeepingYouAwake](https://github.com/newmarcel/KeepingYouAwake) - Prevents your Mac from going to sleep.